The evidence of the imitation

 2. Thus, God the primeval supreme most probably, designer exists.

 Evolutionary biology contributes nothing to medicine.
 Comparative biology?
 Sure.
 Scientific method?
 Yep.
 Information science?
 Yep.
-So I'd say everyone who uses these latter methods are more compatible with IDers than Darwiners.
+So I'd say everyone who uses these latter methods is more compatible with IDers than Darwiners.

 If Gods design is that bad, why do we imitate it always more ?